abdelhamed-4A/Terraform-Reverse-Proxy-Project/README.md

 ![](ScreenShots/public_lb_dns.jpg)

-## Copy it and Go to the browser and Past and go then this page will show to you :
+## Copy and paste it into your browser.
+This will show you the following page:

 ![](ScreenShots/apache.jpg)